 Lockout tagout devices typically come in the form of personal safety padlocks, circuit breaker locks, valve locks, plug locks, and tags.
-Devices such as cable locks and lock boxes are also instrumental in a variety of lockout tagout procedures.
+Devices such as cable locks and lock boxes are also instrumental in various lockout tagout procedures.

-These devices are used to securely de-energize machines and physically isolate sources of hazardous energy.
-They warn and prevent unauthorized personnel and other employees from re-energizing a machine that’s meant to be turned off for certain purposes, including repairs and maintenance.
+These devices are used to de-energize machines and securely isolate hazardous energy sources.
+They warn and prevent unauthorized personnel and other employees from re-energizing a machine that’s meant to be turned off for repairs or maintenance.

 A lockout tagout device has to be able to fit on or over switches, valves, circuit breakers, and more.
 The device will then be secured with at least one personal safety padlock.

-OSHA has a few requirements that lockout tagout devices must meet.
-This is why, for example, ordinary padlocks and common products are not recommended for use in lockout tagout.
-Lockout tagout devices should be manufactured in accordance with certain specifications so they can be OSHA compliant.
-TRADESAFE carefully considers these essential requirments and works hard to ensure all products can meet or exceed such expectations.
+OSHA has a few special standards for lockout tagout devices that differ significantly from regular padlocks and common products.
+Lockout tagout devices must be designed according to precise requirements in order to be OSHA compliant.
+TRADESAFE carefully evaluates these critical needs and works hard to guarantee that all products meet or surpass such standards.

-Lockout tagout devices have to be made of materials that can withstand corrosive substances, impact, extreme temperatures, chemicals, water, and more.
+Durability– Lockout tagout devices must be made of materials that can withstand corrosive substances, impact, extreme temperatures, chemicals, water, and more.

-The color, dimensions, shape, and other characteristics of the devices should be standardized.
+Standardized characteristics – The color, dimensions, shape, and other features of the devices should be standardized.
 This includes tags, whose print and format should also be standardized.
 Additionally, the instructions on the tags have to be clear and easy to read.

-Only authorized employees are allowed to lock out and/or tag out machines or equipment.
-However, there are certain requirements for an employee to be considered as an authorized employee.
-Employers must be able to provide proper training, and authorized employees must have the knowledge and skills necessary to properly and safely apply, use, and remove lockout tagout devices.
+Only authorized employees are allowed to lock out and tag out machines or equipment.
+But some conditions must be met before a person may be deemed an authorized employee.
+For one, employers must provide proper LOTO training so that qualified employees have the knowledge and skills needed to correctly and safely install, use, and remove lockout tagout devices.

-Additionally, devices can only be removed by the authorized employees that installed them.
-However, there can be circumstances in which a lockout tagout device has to be removed but the employee that installed it is unavailable.
-In these situations, the employer has to supervise another employee in removing the device.
+Likewise, only the authorized employees who installed the devices have the authority to remove them.
+However, there may be times when a lockout tagout device must be removed and the employee who installed it is unavailable.
+In such cases, the employer must supervise another employee uninstalling the device.